a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 The pretrained models and sample error data provided here correspond to our Accepted work in Radiology: Artificial Intelligence Journal.

-🧪 This software is intended **solely for research and educational purposes**.
+🧪 This work is intended **solely for research and educational purposes**.
 🚫 It is **not for clinical use**,commercial use, diagnosis, or patient care.

 We are working on extending it for future radiology education and other real time user studies.
 Please contact the corresponding author for collaboration.